 These documents are then turned into on-demand forms such as:

-Ad Hoc bibliographies: refer to a list of cited sources or references compiled on an as-needed basis for a specific project, presentation, or research task, without following a formal citation style.
+Ad Hoc Bibliographies: a list of cited sources or references compiled on an as-needed basis for a specific project, presentation, or research task, without following a formal citation style

-Reference Services: the assistance provided by librarians or information professionals to users seeking help in finding, accessing, and understanding resources and information to meet their specific information needs.
+Reference Services: assistance provided to users seeking help in finding, accessing, and understanding resources and information to meet their specific information needs

 Now that we have a better understanding of the start and end of documentation services, we can ask the question of who exactly is responsible for turning the technical documents into the new reader-friendly formats.